tddg/cs475-fall21/lab3.md

 ## Changes

 * Please re-download the [`lab3.tar`](https://tddg.github.io/cs475-fall21/public/lab3.tar)
-ball if your previous download missed the `linearizability/` library.
+file if your previous download missed the `linearizability/` library.

 * Updated the submission instruction: there are four source files to submit instead of three; please check.